Story At-A-Glance

 Inland Empire Regional Mobility Dialogue Series (2021)

 The Regional Mobility Dialogue Series of the Leonard Transportation Center at Cal State San Bernardino concluded its series of conversations on subjects essential to the future of transportation in the Inland Empire after five well-attended events in the 2021 season.
-The last discussion of the year, titled “A Year of Transportation Innovations in the Inland Empire,” took place by live videoconference on Dec.
+The last discussion of the year, titled “A Year of Transportation Innovations in the Inland Empire,” took place via live videoconference on Dec.
 14.

 Attendees heard from transportation industry professionals and local and regional officials about emerging transportation technology and ideas that address the Inland Empire’s critical mobility concerns in the coming years.